 Abstracts of 400 to 600 words (excluding references) are invited for peer review.
 Abstracts should clearly state the presentation objectives and findings, and explicitly identify which of the key themes that the presentation fits.
 The abstract should include: title, keywords, introduction, method, findings/discussion and conclusion.
 Inspiring conference posters are also requested from students and other researchers.

 Note: All accepted abstracts will be published in the conference book of abstracts, and will be available on the conference web page.
-There is also the possibility for some papers to be considered for post-conference publication – a special issue of the Journal of Outdoor Recreation and Tourism is being explored.
+There is also the possibility for some papers to be considered for post-conference publication – special issues of the Journal of Outdoor Recreation and Tourism and the Journal of Adventure Education and Outdoor Learning are being explored.

 - Mountainbiking: Discover our local trails (Heumoedern Trails) and enjoy a guided tour by our partners RideTime.
 There will be tours for different skill levels.